cerner/fhir.cerner.com/README.md

       - system: The actual system URI from which values may be returned.
       - values: A list of individually supported values from the system.

-Standard YAML formatting rules apply
+Standard YAML formatting rules apply.

 ##### Action